Mockup of AMD's Zen 4 Raphael CPU Appears With Potential Specs

 Hardware leaker ExecutableFix has provided further details on AMD's next-generation Zen 4 processor.
 This new information comes in hot on the heels of the recent sneak peek at the AM5 socket.

 The AM5 socket has been rumored to shift over to a Land Grid Array (LGA) design, meaning the pins are in the socket instead of on the processor.
 If true, AM5 would mark a turning point in AMD's history.
 Although AMD utilizes the LGA design for its HEDT (High End Desktop) and server platforms, the chipmaker has never employed the layout on a mainstream consumer platform.
+It's debatable on whether a LGA design is safer over a Pin Grid Array (PGA) design for the end user.
+Some might argue that having the pins in the socket means you no longer have to worry about bending the processor pins during installation.
+On the flipside, it's not unusual for motherboards to arrive with bent pins or cases of users accidentally dropping a processor into the socket and bending the pins in the process.

 According to ExecutableFix, Zen 4 (presumably Raphael) processors will be the first Ryzen mainstream chips to arrive without pins.
 The markup of how the processor may look appears intriguing.
 The leaker previously claimed that Zen 4 will employ the LGA1718 package, so the chip should have 1,718 contacts.
 Curiously, the contacts appear to be divided into two sections.
+The layout is similar to AMD's Ryzen Threadripper and EPYC processors.
 Although we didn't count the contacts, we can assume that each section holds 859 contacts.

 Despite the increased pin count, ExecutableFix stated that the AM5 socket measures 40 x 40mm, so it should still be a square shape.
 What we don't know is that if the AM5 socket will retain the locking mechanism or the mounting holes.
-At this point, it's anyone's guess whether consumers will need to invest in a new cooler, or if existing cooling solutions are still viable with a mounting convertor.
+At this point, it's anyone's guess whether consumers will need to invest in a new cooler, or if existing cooling solutions are still viable with a mounting converter kit.

 AMD Zen 4 Raphael Specifications